Skip to main content

 • On the Basics step, enter a Name (and Description if desired) and click Next

-• On the Configuration settings step, click the text box that says Select a valid .cer file and then browse to and select the SurePath AI Root CA Certificate retrieved in the prerequisite section then click Next
+• On the Configuration settings step, click the text box that says Select a valid .cer file and then browse to and select the SurePath AI Root CA Certificate retrieved in the Prerequisites section then click Next

 • This is a device-based policy so the assignment should be done via groups of devices rather than users

-• On the Applicability Rules step, create a rule that will affect the desired Windows devices and click Next
+• On the Applicability Rules step, optionally create a rule that will affect the desired Windows devices and click Next

 • As an example, for Rule select Assign profile if and for Property select OS Edition then for Value select all editions of Windows within the organization